Los Angeles Fashion Week: History

 In October 2007, City of Los Angeles Mayor Antonio Villaraigosa recognized the contributions of the fashion industry with a compelling speech at the opening of the LA Fashion Awards and visited the Designers & Agents trade show and the wholesale showrooms at the Cooper Design Space, New Mart and California Market Center.
 Early in 2008, the mayor's office briefly formed a committee to better harness and organise the energies of the loose consortium that has worked diligently to improve the reputation of Los Angeles as a fashion capital and the bottom lines of the businesses operating there.
-As time continued, other brands such as Gucci had released their new collections in the Los Angeles Fashion Week and released recent collection on November 21, 2021.

 Los Angeles' Fashion Week has traditionally been characterized by the diversity of independent productions operating throughout the metro area.

 Multiple producers are covered in the press as "LA Fashion Week"

 The term "LA Fashion Week" dates at least as far back as 2001.

 As a result, several productions are included in roundups of "LA Fashion Week" coverage, in press outlets such as the LA Times and WWD.

 According to the LA Times: "Fashion Week (or more accurately weeks) in Los Angeles occurs each spring and fall with multiple organizations (currently including Art Hearts Fashion, L.A.
 Fashion Week and Style Fashion Week) holding events throughout greater Los Angeles shortly after the twice-yearly Paris women’s ready-to-wear shows have wrapped."